 Estadio Municipal de Butarque is the home ground.
 Over 12,000 people can be seated which gives matches a decent atmosphere.

-Best way to get to the stadium is to take the local city trains (Renfe Cercanías).
+The best way to get to the stadium is to take the local city trains (Renfe Cercanías).
 Get off at the station Zarzaquemada and walk directly west for a few minutes.
 Alternatively, take the metro and get off at Estación de Julián Besteiro.
-The town centre of Leganés is within walking distance from the stadium, if you wish to see the local environment.
+The town centre of Leganés is within walking distance from the stadium if you wish to see the local environment.